polterguy/polterguy.github.io/csharp/index.md

 Obviously CRUD alone doesn't result in a complete web app, at least not for more complex web applications.
-For those more complex occassions, where you need to add some custom C# code to your application, you can easily do so by creating a new .Net Standard 2.0 library.
+For those more complex occassions, where you need to add some custom C# code to your application, you can easily do so by creating a new .Net Core library.

 After you have created your project containing your `ControllerBase` class(es), you can simply reference this project into your _"magic.backend"_ project, and the endpoint(s)